intershop/intershop-pwa/docs/guides/customizations.md

 However, when merging incoming upgrades the number of merge conflicts can possibly be large.
 So if you want to upgrade to new PWA versions later, stick to the recommendations in this guide.

-If modifications to standard files seem absolutely inevitable it is good practice to mark the customizations with some `// CUSTOMIZATION` or `<!-- CUSTOMIZATION -->` comments.
+If modifications to standard files seem absolutely inevitable, it is good practice to mark the customizations with some `// CUSTOMIZATION` or `<!-- CUSTOMIZATION -->` comments.
-Either to mark a changed line or as a beginning and end marker for added blocks.
+Either mark a changed line like this or use it as a beginning and end marker for added blocks.

 ## Set up an Intershop PWA-based Project